 My favorite piece is the thigh although I will eat a leg once in a while or a wing but nothing else and Mr. Picky-eater likes the breast and the wings.
 So, when I find a big package of thighs or wings on sale I buy them and then I generally repackage them at home.
 I didn’t last time so today I had to fry 10 thighs and 12 wings.
 This week, we will have fried chicken salad and chicken tacos with all the leftovers.
 But right now I’m beat because I fried chicken from 4:30 to 7:00 PM.
 Chicken takes a long time to get right and Mr. Picky-eater is like a commandant when it comes to cooking chicken and keeping the raw chicken utensils from the cooked chicken yada, yada, yada….
 After 7 years, he still comes in periodically while I am cooking it to “make sure I am doing it safely”.
 He must have had some kind of chicken trauma as a kid.
+We have ordered vegan drumsticks from gtfo its vegan before and it is a delicious alternative for vegans.
 Luckily for me, he sanitizes the kitchen after I cook so I’m sitting in here typing while he is in there scrubbing and bleaching the counter tops – nice!

 You will have to start early in the day – here are the ingredients you will need for the marinade/batter: